 Apprenticeships in the electrical industry - Employer information

-Apprenticeships in the electrical industry - Employer information (PDF, 180KB)
+Apprenticeships in the electrical industry - Employer information (PDF, 159KB)

-Apprenticeships are pathways to obtain a qualification or statement of attainment by completing employment based training under a registered training contract.
-It is essential the employment arrangements, including facilities, range of work and supervision, support a quality apprenticeship outcome.
+Apprenticeships are pathways to obtaining a qualification or statement of attainment by completing employment-based training under a registered training contract.
+It is essential the employment arrangements, including facilities, range of work and supervision, support a high quality apprenticeship outcome.

 What the apprenticeship system offers in the electrical industry

-The most common qualification currently being used in the electrical industry is the UEE30811 Certificate III in Electrotechnology Electrician which can lead to the apprentice obtaining an electrical fitter and electrical mechanic licence which is issued by the Electrical Safety Office (ESO) after the completion of the apprenticeship.
+The most common qualification currently being used in the electrical industry is the UEE30811 Certificate III in Electrotechnology Electrician.
+This qualification can lead to the apprentice obtaining an electrical fitter and electrical mechanic licence issued by the Electrical Safety Office (ESO), after the completion of the apprenticeship.

 Other apprenticeship pathways available in the UEE11 Electrotechnology Training Package which may lead to a licenced outcome are:

-- UEE30611 Certificate III in Electrical Machine Repair (electrical fitter licence , restricted electrical work licence).
+- UEE30611 Certificate III in Electrical Machine Repair (electrical fitter licence or restricted electrical work licence)